briantam23/utilities-app/README.md

 ## Live Demo

-This app is deployed to [Heroku](https://btam-utilities-app.herokuapp.com)!
+This app is currently deployed to [Heroku](https://btam-utilities-app.herokuapp.com)!

 ## Setting up